 - Any member of the class is a citizen of a state and the defendant is the citizen or subject of a foreign state

-Class action lawsuits are an effective way to bring together a group of plaintiffs with common legal or factual disputes against a defendant in a way that minimizes cost and forces defendants to stop the illegal or negligent activities at issue.
-A class action attorney can help a class navigate the complicated legal landscape, ensuring the best results for all members of the class and society as a whole.
+Class action lawsuits can be an effective way to bring together groups of people with common legal or factual disputes against a defendant in a way that minimizes cost and forces defendants to stop the illegal or negligent activities at issue.
+A class action attorney can help a class representative navigate the complicated legal landscape, ensuring the best results for all members of the class and society as a whole.

 Call (844) 724-9200 to obtain a free case evaluation.
 We've assisted hundreds of thousands of class members and have a 10.0 attorney rating on Avvo.